 We also recognise that LGBTQ+ children are more likely to experience poor mental health than other children.
 Any concerns should be reported to the DSL.
-Our school pastoral lead, Mrs Rachel Crittall is also our named lead person to support LGBTQ+ children.

 When families/carers are making decisions about support for gender questioning pupils, they should be encouraged to seek clinical help and advice.
 This should be done as early as possible when supporting pre-pubertal children.